 The Village of Bartlett was incorporated in 1891 as a 40-acre farm property owned by Luther Bartlett along the Chicago and Pacific railroad line.
-Today, Bartlett encompasses 16 square miles and is home to over 41,000 residents and over 100 miles of streets.
+Today, Bartlett, IL encompasses 16 square miles and is home to over 41,000 residents and over 100 miles of streets.

 Bartlett is known for its careful planning and has been able to maintain its friendly small town atmosphere while welcoming residential, commercial and industrial growth.
 The Village’s stable and well-diversified economy has enabled Bartlett to attain and maintain an A-1 rating, the second highest attainable, from Moody’s Investment Services.